How a Docking Station Can Help with Quick Back-Up Power

 What is a Generator Docking Station?

-Generator docking stations, are also called “quick connects” because the transfer of power is easy and smooth.
-They provide the quick connection of portable power right when a building needs it most.
+Generator tap boxes, are also called “quick connects” because the transfer of power is easy and smooth.
+Electrical service tap boxes provide the temporary generator connection of portable power right when a building needs it most.

 Generator tap boxes are usually installed at the side of a building, on its exterior.
 The “quick connection” of a docking station is a cost-effective method because it avoids the need to connect temporary power from the portable generator to the main breaker during an outage because it has already been done.